-- So far we learned how to estimate the pose of a robot given the data and the map. - Mapping, however, involves to simultaneously estimate the pose of the vehicle and the map. - The general problem is therefore denoted as the simultaneous localization and mapping problem (SLAM). - Throughout this set of slides we will describe how to calculate a map given we know the pose of the robot. - In future lectures we'll build on top of this to achieve SLAM.
+- So far we learned how to estimate the pose of a robot given the data and the map. - Mapping, however, involves to simultaneously estimate the pose of the vehicle and the map. - The general problem is therefore denoted as the simultaneous localization and mapping problem (SLAM). - Throughout this set of slides we will describe how to calculate a map given we know the pose of the robot. - We'll build on top of this to achieve SLAM.